-Dr. Sutton has served as an Assistant Editor for Circulation: Cardiovascular Interventions and on a number of professional society committees, including the Arteriosclerosis, Thrombosis, and Vascular Biology (ATVB), Women's Leadership Committee, as co-chair of the Society for Cardiovascular Angiography and Interventions Women in Innovations (SCAI-WIN) Committee, and the American Heart Association/American College of Cardiology Revascularization Performance Measures Writing Committee.
+Dr. Sutton has served as an Assistant Editor for Circulation: Cardiovascular Interventions and as member of a number of professional society committees, including the Arteriosclerosis, Thrombosis, and Vascular Biology (ATVB); Women's Leadership Committee; Co-chair of the Society for Cardiovascular Angiography and Interventions Women in Innovations (SCAI-WIN) Committee; and the American Heart Association/American College of Cardiology Revascularization Performance Measures Writing Committee.

 MPH - Boston University School of Public Health - 2003

 MD - Research Loyola University Stritch School of Medicine - 2008

 Internship - & Residency, Internal Medicine - University of Michigan - 2011

 Fellowship - NIH T32 post-doctoral research fellowship - University of Michigan - 2013

 Fellowship - Cardiovascular Medicine - University of Michigan - 2016

 Fellowship - Chief Fellow, Interventional Cardiology - University of Michigan - 2017